 Creating an Account

-The Centralized Authentication System (CAS) was created by the CDE with the intention of necessitating a single user account, ID and password to access multiple CDE information systems.
+The CAS was created by the CDE with the intention of necessitating a single user account, ID and password to access multiple CDE information systems.
 Accounts are user-managed; password administration and maintaining up-to-date contact information is incumbent on the user.
 There are currently three CDE information systems utilizing CAS; the Consolidated Application Reporting System (CARS); the CDE monitoring Tool (CMT); and the Local Control and Accountability Plan (LCAP) Electronic Template System (eTemplate), and more may be added in the future.